image-source-control/image-source-control/readme.txt

 == Instructions ==

+Also have a look at the <a href="http://webgilde.com/en/image-source-control/image-source-control-manual/">image source control manual</a>.

 Find a list of images with missing sources under _Mediathek > Missing sources_

 You can add the image source list to pages or post via the shortcode [isc_list] in your content editor.
-You can use `[isc_list id="123]`to show the list of any post or page.
+You can use `[isc_list id="123]` to show the list of any post or page.

 You can also add the list with the function `isc_list()` within the loop in your template files.
 Use `isc_list( $post_id )` to show the image source list outside the loop.